 That’s right: I didn’t fill my registry with the fluff of baby bows and headbands, or onesies and baby shoes I knew I’d get for free.

-I certainly put all the technical stuff on my registry that I actually really wanted and could tell that I wouldn’t be getting for free: baby monitor, stroller accessories, pacifiers, highly-specific postpartum supplies and breastfeeding products for my registrty that I knew I wanted.
+I certainly put all the technical stuff on my registry that I actually really wanted and could tell that I wouldn’t be getting for free: baby monitor, stroller accessories, pacifiers, highly-specific postpartum supplies and breastfeeding products for my registry that I knew I wanted.

 So, that’s my personal recommendation: consider which products (clothes, hats, blankets) you may be able to get for free from Buy Nothing, neighbors, family and friends, and use your registry wisely for the specific products or brand-name items you are set on.